PradeepLoganathan/pradeepl-blog/content/blog/model-inference-with-triton-inference-server/index.md

 Machine learning models go through two primary phases: training and inference.

-* Training: This is the model's learning phase, where it's fed vast amounts of data to identify patterns and relationships.
+1. Training: This is the model's learning phase, where it's fed vast amounts of data to identify patterns and relationships.
-* Inference: This is where the model puts its learning into action, making predictions or decisions based on new data it encounters.
+2. Inference: This is where the model puts its learning into action, making predictions or decisions based on new data it encounters.

 ### Why Efficient Inference Matters

 Efficient model inference is the key to unlocking the full potential of AI applications.
 It's especially crucial for scenarios demanding real-time or near-real-time responses.
 In healthcare, rapid analysis of medical scans can aid in swift diagnosis.
 In finance, instantaneous fraud detection can prevent significant losses.
-And in autonomous vehicles, real-time object recognition is essential for safe navigation.
+And in autonomous vehicles, real-time object recognition is paramount for safe navigation.

 The speed and accuracy of model inference directly impact user experiences, business outcomes, and even life-saving decisions.
 As AI continues to permeate various aspects of our lives, the importance of optimizing model inference cannot be overstated.